Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 • Offer follow-up monitoring and dosage adjustment

-Peptide therapy cost in Texas varies more than most people expect — and the variation isn’t always about quality.
-It’s about overhead, delivery model, and which specific compounds you’re receiving.
-Here’s a real breakdown.
+Peptide therapy cost in Texas varies more than most people expect, and the variation is not always about quality.
+It’s about overhead, delivery model, and which specific compounds you are receiving.
+Here’s a current breakdown.

 Average Monthly Cost Breakdown